Breast Implant Size Change

 Whether you are thinking about sizing up or down, Dr. Pancholi will review your options for the changes you desire and help you determine the best way to move forward.
 Your body’s limitations, as well as your lifestyle, are essential factors in your decision.
 Choosing the right size is important and together, you and Dr. Pancholi will decide what is best for you.

-If you are ready to discuss a size change, we encourage you to call us for a free consultation with Dr. Pancholi at our Las Vegas office.
+If you are ready to discuss a size change, we encourage you to call us for a consultation with Dr. Pancholi at our Las Vegas office.
 His in-depth knowledge and experience in breast augmentation and revision give him a unique perspective on the topic of implant size change.